sbaltes/api-retriever/README.md

 The callback `apply_paper_length_filter` filters papers according to the configured minimal paper length.

 The callback `unescape_html` unescapes HTML characters in paper titles.

+## Example 4: Airbnb

+A configuration file that can be used to retrieve information about Airbnb hosts can be found [here](config/airbnb_host___data.json):

+    python3 api-retriever.py -i -i input/airbnb_hosts.csv -o output -c config/airbnb_host___data.json